Brazil's Economy and It's Effect on the United States

 How to Ruin an Emerging Market Success Story

-Brazil is the largest economy in South America, and the eighth largest in the world.
+Brazil is the largest economy in South America.
+It is also the eighth largest in the world.
 In 2017, it produced $3.2 trillion in goods and services, as measured by purchasing power parity.
-However, its growth rate slowed from 7.5% growth in 2010 to -3.6% in 2016.
+But its growth rate slowed from 7.5 percent in 2010 to -3.6 percent in 2016.
 It recovered to 0.7 percent growth in 2016.
 Brazil also has stagflation.
-Inflation was 8.7 percent in 2016, since slowing to 3.7 percent in 2017.
+Inflation was 8.7 percent in 2016, although it has since slowed to 3.7 percent in 2017.
+What happened?

 When Dilma Rousseff became president in 2011, she increased public spending.
-She raised the minimum wage, and forced the state-run banks to lend more.
-At the same time, the central bank lowered the discount rate from 11.5% to 7.25%.
-This triggered inflation, which Rousseff aggravated by cutting sales taxes and lowering prices on food, gasoline and bus fares.
+She raised the minimum wage and forced the state-run banks to lend more.
+At the same time, the central bank lowered the discount rate from 11.5 percent to 7.25 percent.
+This triggered inflation, which Rousseff aggravated by cutting sales taxes and lowering prices on food, gasoline, and bus fares.

 Price controls hurt the profits of the state-owned oil company, Petrobras, and unfairly competed against Brazil's formerly successful ethanol production.
 Business leaders curtailed investment in the face of such government intervention.
-This was only aggravated by problems in the government auctions of road and railway projects, and further interventions in the electricity and banking industries also exacerbated the economic situation.
+This was only aggravated by problems in the government auctions of road and railway projects.
+Further interventions in the electricity and banking industries also exacerbated the economic situation.

 How Lula Strengthened Brazil's Economy

-Former President Luiz Inacio Lula da Silva, known worldwide as Lula, played a critical role in strenghtening Brazil's economy.
-He is the son of illiterate farmworkers.
+Former President Luiz Inacio Lula da Silva, known worldwide as Lula, played a critical role in strengthening Brazil's economy.
+He is the son of illiterate farm workers.
 He became a union leader who stood up to Brazil’s military dictators.
 Lula helped build a left-wing party that governed Brazil for over 13 years.

 When elected in 2002, President Lula made economic growth his top priority.
 He stimulated the economy by increasing government spending, providing government jobs to the middle-class, and developing Brazil's natural resources.
-In 2006, he won re-election against former Sao Paulo Governor Geraldo Alckmin in a landslide victory, 61% to 39%.
+In 2006, he won re-election against former Sao Paulo Governor Geraldo Alckmin in a landslide victory, 61 percent to 39 percent.

 Lula enforced an economic discipline that helped it withstand the 2008 financial crisis.
-In 2007, Brazil's economic growth was 5.4%, inflation dropped to 3.6% and the current account surplus increased to $3.6 trillion.
+In 2007, Brazil's economic growth was 5.4 percent.
+Inflation dropped to 3.6 percent and the current account surplus increased to $3.6 trillion.
 As a result, Brazilians had more income to spend domestically.
 For these reasons, many investors agreed that Brazil was the strongest of the four BRIC emerging market economies.
 BRIC is an acronym for Brazil, Russia, India, and China.

-In addition, the local real estate market doubled between 2003-2008.
-This was helped by the creation of a local mortgage market, which did not suffer from the same fate as the U.S. That's because Brazilian banks continued to hold the mortgages, and not sell them to a secondary market.
+In addition, the local real estate market doubled between 2003 and 2008.
+This was helped by the creation of a local mortgage market.
+Fortunately, this did not suffer from the same fate as that of the United States.
+That's because Brazilian banks continued to hold the mortgages and did not sell them to a secondary market.

-During that time, interest rates fell from 16%, loan periods grew to 30 years, and salaries soared.
-Although 70% of Brazilians owned their own homes, most were of low quality, giving homeowners both the equity and desire to move to better properties.
-(Source: The Economist, Brazil nuts, September 9, 2008)
+During that time, interest rates fell from 16 percent, loan periods grew to 30 years, and salaries soared.
+Although 70 percent of Brazilians owned their own homes, most were of low quality, giving homeowners both the equity and desire to move to better properties.

 Lula has been criticized by many.
 They claim many of Brazil's economic benefits went to the higher classes.
 Lula's spending aggravated some of the economy's fundamental flaws.
 The public sector needed to be streamlined to allow public debt to be further lowered without losing services.
 Education needed to be both more of a priority and more evenly distributed.